Estimated reading time: 7 minutes

 One fixed cost budget line item is the salary expense.

-Churches with the resources to hire employees strive to have engaged employees by providing a great place to work.
+Churches with the resources to hire employees strive to have engaged employees by providing a great workplace.

-One of the key indicators of engaged employees is competitive compensation.
+One key indicator of engaged employees is competitive compensation.
 To keep salaries competitive, you will need to determine the annual salary increase.

 Churches use personnel committees to help determine appropriate and fair compensation for church staff.
 And much of this work is done during the budgeting process.